zuozhenggh/learning-library/forms-to-apex-migration-library/setup-vcn/setup-vcn.md

 # Virtual Cloud Network

-**Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

 ## Introduction

 Oracle Cloud Infrastructure Compute lets you create multiple Virtual Cloud Networks (VCNs).
 These VCNs will contain the security lists, compute instances, load balancers and many other types of network assets.

 Be sure to review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gain a full understanding of the network components and their relationships.

-Estimated Time: 5 minutes
+Estimated Lab Time: 5 minutes

+**Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

 ### Objectives